Winternight9/django-polls/README.md

     * Results
 ---
 ## Implement
-* Add IPv4 to Allowed_Hosts for friends to connect to servers and can voted the polls.
+* Add IPv4 to Allowed_Hosts for friends to connect to servers and vote the polls.
 ---
-#### Last Update 16 Sep 2019
+#### Last Update 25 Sep 2019